The Boys season 5: Casting

-On September 24, 2024, it was announced that Daveed Diggs had been cast in an undisclosed main role for the season.
-In October 2024, it was announced that Mason Dye would appear in the season in a guest role as Bombsight.
+In September 2024, it was announced that Daveed Diggs had been cast in a main role for the season, that in March 2026 was revealed to be Oh Father.
+In October 2024, it was revealed that Mason Dye would appear in the season in a guest role as Bombsight.
 In July 2025, at San Diego Comic-Con, Seth Rogen's guest appearance was revealed.
-Derek Luh/London Thor, Jaz Sinclair, Lizze Broadway, Maddie Phillips, Asa Germann and Keeya King reprises their Gen V roles as Jordan Li, Marie Moreau, Emma Meyer / Little Cricket, Cate Dunlap, Samuel "Sam" Riordan and Annabeth Moreau respectively.
+Jaz Sinclair, London Thor, and Lizze Broadway reprise their Gen V roles as Marie Moreau, Jordan Li, and Emma Meyer / Little Cricket, respectively.
+In April 2026, Ely Henry was cast as the Supe the Worm, while Dylan Colton, Emma Elle Paterson and Maitreyi Ramakrishnan were cast as Jetstreak, Sheline and Countess Crow, respectively, from the Supe group Teenage Kix.